OncoRNALab/Probe-enrichment-platform/README.md

-# Probe Enrichment Platform (PEP) Analysis
+# Probe Enrichment Platform Analysis

-This repository contains the processing pipeline for DNA libraries enriched for *KRAS* and *BRAF* targets.
-The workflow begins with raw FASTQ files and utilizes a synthetic barcode mapping strategy to overcome sequencing challenges associated with low-diversity polyT tracts.
+This repository contains the processing pipeline for DNA probe libraries enriched by hybridizing against a specific target.
+The workflow begins with raw FASTQ files and utilizes a mapping strategy, where the probe motifs are count.

-## Project Overview
-The core of this platform is a custom barcoding strategy.
-To prevent base-calling errors and registration failures caused by monochromatic polyT sequences on the Illumina NextSeq 2000, we replace low-diversity signals with high-diversity synthetic barcodes (Annex 4).

 ---